-- P = A set of input solution
+P = A set of input solution (i.e., the current population)

-- x_i and x_j denote any two solution
+x_i and x_i denote any two solutions

-- P' = set of solutions on non-dominated front.
+P' = set of solutions on non-dominated front.

 Approach

 In this approach every solution from the population P is checked with a partially filled population P' (which is initially empty).
 To start with, the first solution from P is moved into initially empty P'.
 Thereafter, each solution $x_i \in P$ one by one is compared with all member of the set P'.
 If the solution x_i dominates any member of P', then that solution is removed from P'.
 Otherwise, if solution x_i is dominated by any member of P', the solution x_i is ignored.
 On the other hand, if solution x_i is not dominated by any member of P' it is moved in to P'.
 This is how the set P' grows with non dominated solutions.
 When all solutions of P are checked, the remaining members of P' constitute the solutions on non-dominated front